NCAR/HPCinstall/README.md

 6. Note the `#HPCI` directive which will execute (source) whatever instruction you have there, like `module load such-and-such` or `export THIS_AND_THAT`

-6. run `hpcinstall build-zlib-1.2.8` and [go playing in the hallway](http://www.xkcd.com/303/)
+6. run `hpcinstall build-zlib-1.2.8  -a ../zlib-1.2.8.tar.gz` and [go playing in the hallway](http://www.xkcd.com/303/)

-7. If the last line of the log is different from `Done running ./build-zlib-1.2.8 - exited with code 0`, figure out what was wrong, and go back to previous bullet.
+7. If the third last line of the log is different from `Done running ./build-zlib-1.2.8 - exited with code 0`, figure out what was wrong, and go back to previous bullet.

-8. Run  `cat hpci.main.log` and look at the content of `$HPCI_SW_DIR` directory, which for me is `/glade/scratch/ddvento/test_installs//zlib/1.2.8/intel/12.1.5` (this is where everything should be installed, but **only** if the build script described at the bullet 5. uses `$HPCI_SW_DIR` as prefix)
+8. Run  `cat hpci.main.log` and look at the content of `$HPCI_SW_DIR` directory, which for me on Laramie is `/picnic/scratch/ddvento/test_installs/zlib/1.2.8/gnu/6.2.0/` (this is where everything should be installed, but **only** if the build script described at the bullet 5. uses `$HPCI_SW_DIR` as prefix)

 9. Run some program using this version of zlib (ideally making that program a test case for [shark](https://github.com/NCAR/shark/)).
 If everything is fine, you may install globally by running `HPCinstall` as csgteam (or as yourself, if you have writing permissions) by using the `--csgteam` option:
  ```
-hpcinstall -c build-zlib-1.2.8
+hpcinstall -c build-zlib-1.2.8 -a ../zlib-1.2.8.tar.gz
 ```
  If you are running this as a test, beware! **THIS WILL INSTALL in /glade/apps/opt !!!!!** (or wherever the default, user-visible install directory is on that system -- this is chosen at install time with a line in `config.hpcinstall.yaml`)
  So do it for a piece of software for which is appropriate (if directory exists, `HPCinstall` will not clobber, but you might want to play safe and use a strange name instead)